City of Oakland

 - Village Connect

-A7: Tenant applications are reviewed for eligibility by staff at the participating agencies, in order of priority based on highest anticipated risk of losing housing.
+Tenant Applications received before January 7, 2022, are being reviewed for eligibility by staff at the participating agencies, in order of priority based on highest anticipated risk of losing housing.
 If there is anything missing or incomplete in the application, staff reach out to the applicant to help in completing the application.
-Applications from property owners are reviewed by staff at the City of Oakland who will then reach out to the relevant current or former tenants and assist in the preparation of a tenant application which is handled by Bay Area Community Services.
+Applications from property owners are reviewed by staff at the City of Oakland who then reach out to the relevant current or former tenants and assist in the preparation of a tenant application which is handled by Bay Area Community Services.
+The tenant must be willing to participate for a landlord application to be processed.

 Q8: Who does the assistance payment go to?